icdevs/axon/README.md

 ### `mint(axonId: Nat, p: Principal, a: Nat): async Result<AxonCommandExecution>`

 Mints a specified amount of tokens for a recipient.
+Must be the minting canister or principal

 #### Parameters